egunadi/dsci550-hw-bigdata/README.md

 To process "data/pixstory/pixstory_final.tsv" we need to break up the data into individual JSON files.
 For ease of processing, these files will be stored in subfolders containing 100 files.

 This process is done by navigating to "etl/json" and running the commands in "etl/shell-commands.sh".
+Worked on by Lesly Escobar, Eben Gunadi, and Yi Chang.

+#### Cluster Data via Circle Parking

 "analysis/shell-commands.sh" lists shell/terminal commands that were used inside "analysis/data" to produce the visualizations seen in "analysis/pdfs".
+This process was worked on by Lesly Escobar, Eben Gunadi, and Yi Chang.

-Our paper details the analysis done on these visualizations.
+Our paper details the analysis done on these visualizations, worked on by Lesly Escobar.